metin-atalay/NotesApp_WatchKit_SwiftUI/README.md

-# Notes App developed for Watch with SwiftUI
+# Notes App developed for Apple Watch with SwiftUI

 * How to get familiar with the basics of the watchOS framework